 Auckland Council has commenced a 3-tiered audit process on all the Building Warrant of Fitness (BWoF) stock in Auckland.
-The costs of these audits can be charged back to building owners and even worse if there are major non-conformities found, then the fines issued can really start to stack up!
+The costs of these audits can be charged back to building owners, and even worse, if there are major non-conformities found, then the fines issued can really start to add up.

 DON’T BE CAUGHT OUT….

-When that Council inspector comes knocking, we ensure there will be no surprises or unnecessary concerns for our clients.
-Our industry-leading cloud-based system, attention to detail and fail-safe processes are tailored to the letter of the building act, ensuring that you pass these audits with flying colours.
+When that Council inspector comes knocking, we can ensure there will be no surprises or unnecessary concerns for our clients.
+Our industry-leading, cloud-based system, attention to detail and fail-safe processes are tailored to the letter of the building act, ensuring that you pass these audits with flying colours.

-· Annual inspections carried out 3 months before BWoF’s are due.
-So, no surprises around BWoF time!
+• Annual inspections carried out 3 months before BWoF’s are due.

-· If any compliance issues are picked up that require attention, you will be notified with lots of notice and informed in plain and simple English.
+• If any compliance issues are picked up that require attention, you will be notified in advance and informed so you clearly understand.

-· Streamlined risk free service, from day 1 until the end of time.
+• Streamlined risk-free service, from day one until the end of time.